-The book does not shy away from the gritty detail of the deep corruption on all levels that presents a city that is oppressive, eating away at it’s inhabitants as they all lose a bit of their former lives bit by bit.
+The book does not shy away from the gritty detail of the deep corruption on all levels that presents a city that is oppressive, eating away at its inhabitants as they all lose bits of their former lives over time.
 The setting feels desolate and more like a battlefield at points, with clashes between protesters, gangs, and state police blurring the lines of who is who.
-The novel opens with the death of Adelaida, grieving for the death of her mother and namesake.
+The novel opens with the death of Adelaida’s mother and namesake.
 The naming is allegorical in that it shows both the literal and proverbial death of Adelaida Falcón, a Venezuelan woman trapped in a city that is dying.
 Adelaida’s state of mind is somber and even monotonous as she steadily loses her grip on her life and her identity.
-This loss of identity and later, death of the self plays into a literal shedding of her old identity which I think in a way was smartly written, if a little heavy handed and too literal.
+This loss of identity and later, death of the self plays into a literal shedding of her old identity which I think in a way was smartly written if a little heavy-handed and too literal.

 “Like my mother, I was dead too.
-She was below ground.
+She was below the ground.
 I was on the surface.”

 I appreciated the insight that this novel has into the role that one’s nationality can play into a person’s identity, and how the deterioration of society and poverty can have negative effects on a person’s mental health.
 I wanted to love this book for the intelligent dialogue about identity, but I found myself struggling to get through it.
 The story moves at a snail’s pace and is bogged down by random character’s stories in order to establish the setting or a plot device later on in the story.